-IN THE first edition, we emphasised the fact that most Christian leaders have greatly contributed to the growing doubt and unbelief expressed in Jesus Christ by many people of the world.
-Some ministers of the gospel made the contribution through erroneous interpretation of various passages or verses of the Bible.
+IN THE first edition, we emphasised the fact that most Christian leaders have greatly contributed to the growing doubt and unbelief expressed in Jesus Christ by unbelievers.
+This has been done through incorrect interpretations of some passages or verses of the Bible.
 One of such wrongly taught scriptural verses is John 14:1-3 which quotes the Lord Jesus Christ as exhorting His disciples with these words:

 “Let not your hearts be troubled.
 Believe in God; believe also in me.
 In my Father’s house are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you?
 And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also.”

 It was also established that the eternal dwelling for Christian believers was completed long before Christ even descended.
 In Matthew 25:32-34, it is written, “…Come, you who are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world.”
 And then in Hebrews 11:16, we read, “But as it is, they desire a better country, that is, a heavenly one.
-Therefore God is not ashamed to be called their God, for he has prepared for them a city” (Hebrews 11:16).
+Therefore God is not ashamed to be called their God, for he has prepared for them a city.”

 By James Quansah